 - the development of an interactive Tableau dashboard summarising the evolution of inflation by country and by industrial ecosystem.

-The project team will also use qualitative methods to analyse five case studies covering the following ecosystems: construction, agri-food, energy-intensive, electronics, and textiles.
-For each, we will conduct a literature review, interview key stakeholders, and integrate the ecosystem-specific results of the statistical analyses to provide a holistic view of the impacts of inflation on the selected ecosystems.
+The project team also employed qualitative methods to analyse five case studies covering the following ecosystems: construction, agri-food, energy-intensive, electronics, and textiles.
+For each, the analyses involved a triangulation of desk research, interviews with key stakeholders, and ecosystem-specific results of the statistical analyses to provide a holistic view of the impacts of inflation on the selected ecosystems.